antonaut/tezt/README.md

 }
 ```

-A main function where you register and setup mocks etc.
+A main function where you register the tests, what to do before and
+after them etc.

 ```cpp